Politics of New Caledonia: Political developments

 The Nouméa Accord stipulates that the Congress will have the right to call for a referendum on independence after 2014, at a time of its choosing.
 Following the timeline set by the Nouméa Accord, the groundwork was laid for a Referendum on full independence from France at a meeting chaired by the French Prime Minister Édouard Philippe on 2 November 2017, with the referendum to be held by November 2018.
 Voter list eligibility had been a subject of a long dispute, but the details were resolved at this meeting.
 In the 2018 referendum, voters narrowly chose to remain a part of France.
 Two further referendums were permitted, being held in 2020 and 2021.
-2020 saw slimmer margins than in the 2018 referendum, with 46.74% in favor of independence, while the 2021 vote overwhelmingly rejected independence, with 96.49% against it.
+2020 saw slimmer margins than in the 2018 referendum, with 46.74% in favor of independence, while the 2021 vote overwhelmingly rejected independence, with 96.49% against it but on only a 43.87% turnout.
+Kanak communities largely boycotted this referendum, advised by their leadership and still in mourning following mortality in the covid-19 pandemic.

-The current president of the government elected by the Congress is Thierry Santa, from the loyalist (i.e. anti-independence) The Rally political party.
+The current president of the government elected by the Congress is Louis Mapou, from the pro-independence Palika political party.

+In May 2024, riots broke out following controversial voting reforms.

+On 13 July 2025, the Elysée Palace signed an institutional development agreement for New Caledonia between French and Caledonian elected officials, known as the Bougival Accord.
+It took place after months of negotiations concluded with an agreement between all parties New Caledonia should remain within France, but with far greater levels of autonomy, the status of a state, and a dual citizenship arrangement for those that wish it.
+The agreement will require ratification by both chambers of the French parliamentary system, and a probably referendum in New Caledonia in 2026.
+Initial thoughts on the deal suggest it is not what independence supporters hoped for, but statehood is a major concession by France.